JoseAgustin/wrftoCF/README.md

 ;  grid and to output unstaggered values in NetCDF CF compliant format.
-; -Extensive help in maintaining and adding to the script was provide by ;  Matt Higgins. the updathe of the original script from
+; -Extensive help in maintaining and adding to the script was provide by ;  Matt Higgins. this is an update from the original script from
 Mark Seefeldt - mark.seefeldt@colorado.edu

+in order to include some chemical variables and ACDD compatible.
 NCL SCRIPT
 # wrftoCF